Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Vikings stats and trends

-- In Minnesota's 15 games this season, it has eight wins against the spread.
+- Minnesota has eight wins against the spread in 15 games this season.

-- This season, the Vikings won ATS in their only game as an underdog of 6.5 points or more.
+- This year, the Vikings won ATS in their only game as an underdog of 7 points or more.

-- Minnesota's games this season have gone over the total in nine out of 15 opportunities (60%).
+- Minnesota's games this year have hit the over on nine of 15 set point totals (60%).

-- Minnesota is 7-4 against the spread and 5-6 overall in games when it puts up more than 21.6 points.
+- When Minnesota records more than 21.6 points, it is 7-4 against the spread and 5-6 overall.

 Home and road insights

-- At home this year, Green Bay is 6-1 against the spread and 7-0 overall.

-- The Packers are 3-1 ATS as 6.5-point favorites or more at home.
+- As 7-point favorites or more at home, the Packers are 3-1 ATS.

-- This year, Green Bay has hit the over in three of seven games at home.
+- In seven home games this year, Green Bay has gone over the total three times.

-- Minnesota is 5-3 against the spread, and 3-5 overall, in away games.
+- Away from home, Minnesota is 3-5 overall and 5-3 against the spread.

-- On the road, the Vikings have one win ATS (1-1) as 6.5-point underdogs or more.
+- Away from home, the Vikings have one win ATS (1-1) as 7-point underdogs or more.

-- This season, in eight road games, Minnesota has gone over the total six times.
+- In six of eight road games this year, Minnesota has hit the over.

 Powered by Data Skrive.